jt7347/jt7347.github.io/_pages/agirom-build-guide.md

 ```
 sudo docker commit <container_id> ros_agilicious:latest
 ```
-where "<container_id>" is replaced by the CONTAINER ID string found by checking the running docker containers.
+where \<container_id> is replaced by the CONTAINER ID string found by checking the running docker containers.

 ##### Config / parameter files
 Agilicious contains many different config files, each specifying different run parameters.
 Knowing which to use, what each do, and which lines to edit is important, as plugging in a different config file without knowing what it does can be catastrophic (e.g. don't randomly sub in ekf_full_imu.yaml for the default ekf_full_no_imu.yaml in the pilot config definition, as this causes the T265's uptilt to be accounted for in the estimator and subsequently aggressively pitch the quad during takeoff - leading to a pretty fatal crash).